Emmanuel Latte Lath

-Emmanuel Delan Junior Latte Lath (born 1 January 1999) is an Ivorian professional footballer who plays as a striker for Major League Soccer side Atlanta United and the Ivory Coast national team.
+Emmanuel Delan Junior Latte Lath (born 1 January 1999) is an Ivorian professional footballer who plays as a striker for side Union Berlin, on loan from Major League Soccer side Atlanta United and the Ivory Coast national team.

 Latte Lath has previously played for Middlesbrough and before them Atalanta and had loan periods with Italian clubs Pescara, Pistoiese, Carrarese, Imolese, Pianese, Pro Patria, SPAL, and Swiss club St. Gallen.

+Early life

+Latte Lath was born in Marcory, a suburb of Abidjan, Ivory Coast.
+At the age of eight, he and his mother immigrated to Italy, arriving in the Province of Cremona to join his father.

 Club career

+Latte Lath played for Esperia Calcio in Cremona.

 After featuring for Atalanta's Primavera squad, Latte Lath was promoted to the senior side for the 2016–17 season.

 On 13 August 2016, Latte Lath made his senior debut as a substitute in a 3–0 victory against Cremonese in the Coppa Italia, replacing Alejandro Gómez in the 77th minute.
 His second appearance of the competition came in late November in another 3–0 win for La Dea, this time against Serie A rivals Pescara.
 On 11 January 2017, he scored his first senior goal for Atalanta, in a 3–2 Coppa Italia defeat to Juventus.

 Latte Lath joined newly relegated Serie B side Pescara on a season-long loan.

 He joined Pistoiese on loan on 7 July 2018.
 On 24 January 2019, he moved on another loan, to Carrarese.
 On 10 July 2019, he was loaned to Imolese.
 On 11 September 2020, he joined Pro Patria on loan.

 On 12 July 2021, he moved to Serie B club SPAL on a season-long loan.
 Latte Lath joined Swiss Super League club St. Gallen on a season-long loan on 2 July 2022.